lpirl/ansible-roles/conventions.rst

     * since it creates nice "managed by Ansible" markers by itself
     * instead of using the ``copy`` module
     * load contents with, e.g., ``{{ lookup('file', '/foo.txt') }}``
+    * also, |mods| are still possible

+      * by editing the file outside the block

     * # let's see if this is feasible

 * if we *cannot* add our changes to a separate file